karinearzoine/ThoughtsBlog/_posts/2015-08-30-the-one-year-mark.md

 <ins>I would also think about it all the time!</ins>

-I would always complain: *"I want pizza, bagel with cream cheese and alfredo pasta!"* It made things much harder.
+I would always complain: *"I want pizza, bagel with cream cheese and alfredo pasta!"* It made things harder.

 Now, I enjoy how I eat and the well-being it provides.
 Instead of thinking about how tasty gluten and dairy meals are, I think about how poorly I felt when I would eat them and it puts me off.

 What kept me going was that each week, I would feel more and more like a regular 21 year old.
 The first thing I noticed was that with each passing day, the swelling reduced, I was able to concentrate much better in class and I wasn't tired all the time anymore.

-I am very careful about what I eat and where I eat.
-If I'm invited to a party,I eat at home prior to the party and once I'm there, I will only eat raw vegetables or food that I know for sure doesn't contain any.
+I am very careful with what I eat and where I eat.
+If I'm invited to a party, I'll eat at home prior to the party and once I'm there, I'll only eat raw vegetables or food that I know for sure doesn't contain any.
 I'd rather be safe than sorry!
 I really don't enjoy getting sick from cross-contamination.

 My lesson for you is **fix a goal and do everything in your power to achieve it!** It might be hard, but the reward is much greater than the effort.